On the Existence of Weak One-Way Functions: One-Way Functions

 \section{One-Way Functions}

 Our preparatory exposition of \ac{OWF} is based on the account of \cite[Chp.5]{Zimand2004}.
 Throughout this work, the symbol $\poly(\ell)$ will denote different (and not further named) univariate polynomials evaluated at $\ell$.
+Throughout this work, and not explicitly mentioned hereafter, we will assume a polynomial $p$ to always satisfy $\lim_{\ell\to\infty}p(\ell)=\infty$.
+As a reminder, we will write $p\asgeq 0$ to mean that the polynomial $p$ is ``asymptotically larger than'' $0$.
 We call a function $f:\Sigma^*\to\Sigma^*$ \emph{length regular}, if $\len{w_1}=\len{w_2}$ implies $\len{f(w_1)}=\len{f(w_2)}$.
 The function $f_\ell$ is defined by restricting $f$ to inputs of length $\ell$, i.e., $f_\ell:=f|_{\Sigma^{\ell}}$.
 If $f$ is length regular, then for any $\ell\in\N$, there is an integer $\ell'\leq\poly(\ell)$ so that $f_\ell:\Sigma^{\ell}\to\Sigma^{\ell'}$.
 If the converse relation $\ell\leq\poly(\ell')$ is also satisfied, then we say that $f$ has \emph{polynomially related input and output lengths}.
 This technical assumption is occasionally also stated as the existence of an integer $k$ for which $(\len{w})^{1/k}\leq \len{f(w)}\leq (\len{w})^k$.
 It is required to preclude trivial and uninteresting cases of one-way functions that would shrink their input down to exponentially shorter length, so that any inversion algorithm would not have enough time to expand its input up to the original size.
 Polynomially related input and output lengths avoid this construction, which is neither useful in cryptography nor in complexity theory \cite{Zimand2004}.

 With this preparation, we can state the general definition of one-way functions, for which we prove non-emptiness in a particular special case (Definition \ref{def:weak-owf}):

 \begin{defn}[one-way function; cf. \cite{Zimand2004}] Let $\varepsilon:\N\to[0,1]$ and $S:\N\to\N$ be two functions that are considered as parameters.
 A length regular function $f:\Sigma^*\to\Sigma^*$ with polynomially related input and output lengths is a \emph{$(\eps,S)$-one-way function}, if both of the following conditions are met: \begin{enumerate} \item There is a deterministic polynomial-time algorithm $M$ such that, for all $w\in\Sigma^*$, $M(w)=f(w)$ \item For all sufficiently large $\ell$ and for any circuit $C$ with $\size(C)\leq S(\ell)$,